f5devcentral/f5-waap/csd/lab1.rst

 Base Configuration of CSD
 ===========================

-Lab 1: Configure CSD and add the JavaScript to the web server
+Lab 1: Configure CSD and add the JavaScript tag to the web server
 -------------------------------------------------------------

 1. Login